dinh/book-summaries/21-lessons-for-the-21st-century.md

 #### Defining liberalism:

 In politics, liberalism believes that the voter knows best.
 It therefore upholds democratic elections. in economics, liberalism maintains that the customer is always right.
 It therefore hails free-market principles.
-In personal matter, liberalism encourages people to listen to themselves, be true to thenmselves, and follow their hearts — as long as they do not infringe on the liberties of others.
+In personal matter, liberalism encourages people to listen to themselves, be true to themselves, and follow their hearts — as long as they do not infringe on the liberties of others.
 This personal freedom is enshrined in human rights.
 In this sense, both conservatives and “liberals” in the Western political spectrum still agree on many fundamental things.
 Both liberal and conservative politicians maintain that political authority comes from the feelings, choices, and free will of individual voters.
 Referendums and elections are always about human feelings, not human rationality.
 If democracy were a matter of rational decision-making, there would be no reason for equal voting rights, since some are far more knowledgeable and rational than others, especially in a real of expertise.
 This is a potential weakness of liberal democracy, because once somebody (whether in Beijing or San Francisco) gains the technological ability to hack and manipulate the human heart, democratic politics will mutate into an emotional puppet show.